keycloud/keycloud/doc/UC/UC_LoginWith2FA.md

 n/a

 ## 4. Preconditions
-User has to be logged in.
+User has to be on the landing page of KeyCloud.

 ## 5. Postconditions
-Password is copied to the users clipboard.
+User is logged in.

 ## 6. Extension Points
 n/a